sarahbuddhason/sarahbuddhason/README.md

 ### Hello 👋!
 I'm Sarah :)

 (she/her)

-I'm a Computer Science student at the University of British Columbia.
 <!--
 **sarahbuddhason/sarahbuddhason** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.